sengoontoh/cordova-plugin-firebasex/README.md

         console.error("Failed to sign out user: " + error);
     });
 ```

+### getUserFromSharedKeychain
+Checks whether there is a user in the shared keychain access group.
+If yes, returns the user details, otherwise returns undefined.

+### signInWithSharedKeychainUser
+Signs in with the user in the shared keychain access group.

 ### getCurrentUser
 Returns details of the currently logged in user from local Firebase SDK.